lgtanimoto/CulturalCSBytes/README.md

 Now we will use the terminal session that is connected to the backend service (the current directory is the backend directory).
 1. Before anything, in the text editor/IDE, go to the backend directory and create a `.env` file.
 This file will define the environment variables that our backend service will use.
 Details about using such file can be found [here](https://www.npmjs.com/package/dotenv).
 2. Now define the following environment variables following instructions from the documentation.
-    a. `USERNAME` - The username you used for connecting to the Postgres service (generally `postgres`).
+    1. `USERNAME` - The username you used for connecting to the Postgres service (generally `postgres`).
-    b. `PASSWORD` - The password you used for connecting to the Postgres service.
+    2. `PASSWORD` - The password you used for connecting to the Postgres service.
-    c. `JWTSECRET` - It does not matter what you define this to be.
+    3. `JWTSECRET` - It does not matter what you define this to be.
-    d. `PORT=3001` - The port that the backend service should run on.
+    4. `PORT=3001` - The port that the backend service should run on.
 We will use 3001.
 3. Go back to the terminal session connected to the backend service and run `npm i`.
 This will install all the necessary packages.
 4. Finally, run `node content.js`.
 This will add all the questions to the database.
-    a.
-You will know it completed successfully if the only output is `pool has ended`.
+    1. You will know it completed successfully if the only output is `pool has ended`.
-    b.
-As a precaution, you can check by running `SELECT COUNT(*) FROM question;` in the session connected to the database.
+    2. As a precaution, you can check by running `SELECT COUNT(*) FROM question;` in the session connected to the database.
 Hopefully it is a nonzero number.
 5. You are finally ready to start the backend session.
 Run `npm run dev`.
-    a.
-If it is successful, you will see `Server is running on port 3001`.
+    1. If it is successful, you will see `Server is running on port 3001`.
-    b.
-If you ever make changes to the backend, you can restart the service by saving the `index.js` file.
+    2. If you ever make changes to the backend, you can restart the service by saving the `index.js` file.

 If you are instead reseeding the database, you can skip Steps 1-3 (creating the environment variables and installing packages).